michaelthorne/michaelthorne.github.io/_posts/2017-09-20-2017-sanlam-cape-town-marathon-review.md

 ### Entry and registration

-Online entry was straight forward as is with most events these days.
+Online entry was straight forward as is common with most events these days.
 The entry fee was R260 with an additional R30 for a temporary license (I must get a permanent license next year).
 Number collection was at The Lookout in the V&A Waterfront.
 I work nearby which meant I was within walking distance.
-Traffic and parking is a bit of a nightmare during peak times at registration here, so I was happy to avoid that.
+Traffic and parking is a bit of a nightmare during peak times at registration, so I was thankful to avoid that.

 Entrants received an ASICS event shirt, as was the case last year.
 It’s a good quality shirt which will be useful for training in.